 The singular noun right comes into OE (in forms including riht, rihtan) from a precursor in several Northern European languages.
 The word’s later semantic development was then influenced, the OED suggests, by meaning changes in Anglo-Norman and Old French dreit as well as Middle French droit.
-From its earliest uses in English, right had a cluster of meanings related to religious, hereditary, and socio-economic position in the prevailing social order; these meanings have evolved and intersected, sometimes reflecting, sometimes contesting and sometimes leading social change at different historical moments.
+From its earliest uses in English, right had a cluster of meanings related to religious, hereditary, and socioeconomic position in the prevailing social order; these meanings have evolved and intersected, sometimes reflecting, sometimes contesting, and sometimes leading social change at different historical moments.

-Broad statements of rights appear to many to promise an entitlement more profound than any historical (hence political or administrative) construction of social order is able to offer, based on values that are in some way intrinsic.
-Especially among the disenfranchised, and those who align themselves with them, arguing in terms of rights may accordingly trump asymmetries embedded in law and power in the struggle towards some (perhaps equally complicated) notion of what is fair or just.
+Broad statements of rights appear to many to promise an entitlement more profound than any historical (hence political or administrative) construction of social order offers, based on values that are in some way intrinsic.
+Especially among the disenfranchised, and those who align themselves with them, arguing in terms of rights may accordingly trump asymmetries embedded in law and power in the struggle toward some (perhaps equally complicated) notion of what is fair or just.
 Contrary to such a view, packages of claimed rights are often dismissed, even ridiculed, as utopian and emptily inspirational, on the grounds that they leapfrog expediency and a necessary balancing of entitlement against obligation, and promote absolutes that only make sense if modulated (and in that process inevitably limited and potentially compromised) by reference to the complexities of specific historical and political circumstances.